spacetelescope/jwst/README.md

 > [!IMPORTANT]
 > You need a C compiler in order to build the JWST calibration pipeline (and dependencies) from source.

+To install the latest bleeding-edge development version directly from the source code on GitHub, use `pip install` with the url of this repository:

 ```shell
 pip install git+https://github.com/spacetelescope/jwst